ShaharLer/Fibonacci-Heap/README.md

 # Fibonacci-Heap
 "Ficonacci Heap" project.
-The project was the first out of two projects in the "Data Structures" course at Tel Aviv University.
+The project was the second out of two projects in the "Data Structures" course at Tel Aviv University.